 Bed rest can make your body ache.
 Switching from side to side every so often will help move your muscles and relieve pressure.

 Movement and activity will also help keep your blood flowing.
 Here are some exercises that may help.
-Talk to your health care provider before you start any activity:
+Talk to your provider before you start any activity:

-The dos and don'ts during bed rest will depend on your situation.
+The dos and don'ts during bed rest will depend on your situation and your provider.
 Most often, bed rest will require that you avoid:

 If you should limit yourself from doing any of these: